 Use of 'cookies'

-When you visit our website, we collect various personal information which may include your name, address, contact details, IP address and information regarding which pages are accessed and when.
+When you visit AUKS website, personal information is collected which may include your name, address, contact details, IP address and information regarding which pages are accessed and when.

 16 or under

-If you are aged 16 or under, please get your parent/guardian's permission beforehand whenever you provdie us with personal information.
+If you are aged 16 or under, please obtain your parent/guardian's permission beforehand whenever you provide us with personal information.

 Transferring your information outside of Europe

-If you want to make a complaint, you can do so by contacting us on 01483 503414 or by email: email@example.com
+If you want to make a complaint, you can do so by telephoning 01483 503414 or emailing email@example.com

 Review of this Policy

-This Policy was last reviewed in August 2018.
-This is kept under regular review and updated where necessary.
+This Policy was reviewed in January 2024.
+It will be kept under regular review and updated where necessary.